By: Susan Dugdale

 How do you begin to write a bridesmaid or maid of honor speech when it's for your sister?

 The same way as you would for a very dear friend.
-Do check this example speech out.
+Read my example speech and see.

 I've written it following the guidelines here but with one significant extra step: an explanation and example of the beginning brainstorming process.